cekit/cekit/docs/modules.rst

     execute:
           # The install.sh file will be executed first as root user
-        - execute: install.sh
+        - script: install.sh
           # Then the redefine.sh file will be executed as jboss user
-        - execute: redefine.sh
+        - script: redefine.sh
           user: jboss

 .. note::